 Landon S. GOWING married Sally CRISP on 17 January 1803 in Amherst County, Virginia.
 Philip GOING and Samuel GARLAND were witnesses.
 The marriage was performed by Wm.
-CRAWFORD.
-Landon’s absence in the 1805 to 1807 Amherst tax lists and the 1810 census make me wonder if he may have left the area for a while.
+CRAWFORD.11 Landon’s absence in the 1805 to 1807 Amherst tax lists and the 1810 census made me wonder if he may have left the area for a while.
 His father Philip was the only GOING in the area in 1810.
 William and Samuel were also missing in 1810 and 1820 and did not show up again in Nelson until 1830.
 Perhaps Landon went “somewhere” without his wife?
-I find it strange that Landon and Sally were married about seven years before their first child Emmeline was born, possibly just prior to the 1810 census enumeration.
-As Landon was not a head of household could he have been in his father’s household in 1810?
+Unusually, Landon and Sally were married about seven years before their first child Emmeline was born, possibly just before the 1810 census enumeration.
+As Landon was not a head of household, could he have been in his father’s home in 1810?

-Following the 1810 census two more daughters were born: Martha C. “Martissa” GOWING about 1812 [in Nelson County per 1911 death certificate of a daughter] and my 3rd great-grandmother Clementine M. GOWING about 1814.
-Before the 1820 census was enumerated Landon went bond on the marriage of his sister-in-law Betsy CRISP to Thomas HARRISON on 10 April 1820.
+Following the 1810 census, two more daughters were born: Martha C. “Martissa” GOWING about 1812 in Nelson County.13 and my 3rd great-grandmother Clementine M. GOWING about 1814.
+Before the 1820 census was enumerated Landon went bond on the marriage of his sister-in-law Betsy CRISP to Thomas HARRISON on 10 April 1820.14